11 top tips to nail learning Dutch online

 Learning Dutch is a service that you pay for, so you should also make sure you’re getting your money’s worth.
 Does their teaching style suit your learning style?
 Do the two of you see eye to eye when it comes to what it is you want to learn?
 Do you get along?

 Online classes also don’t require you to be in the same country as your tutor.
-As Casper points out, “online classes offer flexibility in terms of planning, as well as the ability to learn remotely, even if you travel a lot.
-An online format means you’ll never need to miss a lesson.”
-Even if you’ve retreated to another country during the pandemic you can stay up to date with your Dutch learning.
+Thanks to their flexibility, you never have to miss a lesson and you can always stay up to date with your Dutch learning, wherever in the world you are.

 What are your best tips for learning Dutch online?
 Tell us your thoughts in the comments below!